Nevada Academic Content Standards for Science (NVACSS)

 5) Energy & Matter: Flows, Cycles, & Conservation

 1) Asking questions (for science) and defining problems

 6) Constructing explanations (for science) and designing solutions (for engineering)

 Please refer to Appendices on the Next Generation Science Standards webpage (listed under websites) for more information regarding the practices as well as implementation of Nevada current science standards.

 Nevada's school districts have the opportunity to help decide how we move forward and have done well with the collaborative opportunity.
 Currently, Nevada science education stakeholders are continuing to collaborate on the implementation of our current science standards.
 District NVACSS (2014) Implementation teams have been working with their science community to prepare for the 2015-2016 classroom implementation of the NVACSS.

 Please work closely with your district teams as we continue to move forward in the science standard implementation process.
 Your district implementation team has been asked to provide feedback as we work toward district implementation of the Nevada State Academic Content Standards for Science (2014) for the 2014-15 school year.
 Classroom implementation will begin during the 2015-2016 school year.
-Please contact your points of contact (click here for the contact list) for more information regarding NVACSS-2014 implementation.
+Please contact your points of contact (click the contact list located to the right) for more information regarding NVACSS-2014 implementation.

 If you have questions, please contact André DeLeón,

 K-12 Science Education Programs Professional of the Nevada Department of